-The scheme proposed by Etheridge and Kurtz \cite{EK14} covers a wide range of interactions and applies to discrete and continuous models.
-Their approach is based on, among other things, assigning a certain mark ('level') to each particle and letting this mark evolve according to some law.
-A critical event, such as birth or death, occurs when the level hits some threshold.
+The scheme proposed by Etheridge and Kurtz \cite{EK14} covers a wide range of systems and applies to discrete and continuous models.
+Their approach is based on, among other things, assigning a certain mark (`level') to each particle and letting this mark evolve according to a certain law.
+A critical event, such as a birth or death, occurs when the level hits some threshold.
+This scheme allows to consider multiple events and independent thinning, however it seems to us that dynamics with only a very specific types of interaction between particles can be treated.
 Penrose \cite{Pen08} gives a general existence result for particle systems with local interaction and uniformly bounded jump rates but non-compact spin space.
-Sometimes the existence of microscopic stochastic dynamics is simply assumed, see for example Bal{\'a}zs et al. \cite{Assumeexistence}.
+The results of \cite{Pen08} cannot be applied to the systems discussed in the present paper since the rates are not supposed to be bounded.
+Such systems are especially complicated for analysis.
+For this reason the existence of the microscopic stochastic dynamics is sometimes simply assumed, see for example Bal{\'a}zs et al. \cite{Assumeexistence}.